-Nearly no project can be categorized entirely under a single domain.
+No project today can be categorized entirely under a single domain.
 Understanding other domains that my clients work in makes me more effective.
-For example, if I am hired to only do the design work for an interface to control a nuclear power plant, it is immensely useful to the client that I have an understanding of the engineering processes being displayed and controlled in the interface, as well as the effects of my design on the programmers responsible for the implementation of the design.
+For example, if I am hired to only do the design work for an interface to control a chemical plant, it is immensely useful to the client that I have an understanding of both the engineering processes being displayed and controlled in the interface, as well as the effects of my design on the programmers responsible for the implementation of the interface.

 Sometimes I am programming for a client where the software itself is the end-goal for a project, or sometimes that software will be part of a rapid prototyping process to answer other design questions for an interface or electromechanical control system.
 Not having to wait for another party for software development to test a hypothesis means I can deliver results much faster.

-If you have a project in mind, send me an email (email@example.com) with an overview of what the project goals are and what aspects you would like me to be involved in.
-If my schedule is too busy or if I don't think I can provide a valuable contribution, I will be honest with you about it and if possible refer you to someone else who would be able to help.
+Send me an email (email@example.com).
+If my schedule is too busy or if I don't think I can provide a valuable contribution, I will let you know and if possible refer you to someone else who would be able to help.

 From my experience, the earlier we have a conversation, the more useful my contribution can be.
 Even if you are still in the planning stage and uncertain about requirements, I'd love to hear from you.